 Always speak to your local water company first to understand what the situation is with your property, and what work (if any) they will carry out for you.

 Many water companies will cover subsidised rates for replacing pipes.
 Some may even replace lead pipes for free, though generally, this can take some time as this work is not a priority.

 It’s also worth checking with your housing insurance, in case they will cover the costs of lead water pipes replacement.

-Average main water pipe replacement cost from stopcock to house:
+Average main water pipe replacement cost from mains to house: